spiral-project/daybed/docs/source/fieldtypes.rst

     }

+   The metadata type is not really a field because the record has no trace of it.
-   This can be use to add a description between fields' groups for instance.
+   It can be use to add a description between fields.

+   Has for the group type, it has no incidence on the definition, it can save information to display in between fields.

 * **json**: A JSON value